 Makom is a place to explore Judaism and Jewish values, to consider who we are and how we can make a difference in our community and world. (*The Hebrew word “Makom” means place and also is one of the names for God.)

 Our program is designed for students to be learning concurrent with SAJ’s main Shabbat services so that parents could attend services or other community conversations, while children learn Jewish living in Jewish time.
-When we are in person, children and families are invited to join SAJ’s weekly intergenerational Kiddush lunch, and make lifelong friends.
+We affectionately call this a “Shul/School.”

-Online we will offer virtual tours of Makom.
-Please call Debra Fricano, Director of Education and Family Engagement at 212-724-7000 x 15 or email email@example.com.
+If you are interested in learning more, or experiencing a tour of Makom, please call Debra Fricano, Director of Education and Family Engagement at 212-724-7000 x 15 or email email@example.com

-- 4th-6th Grade: Students expand their foundation in texts, tradition, and tefilah (prayer).
-Students contextualize the canon of content and have critical thinking conversations; learn about traditional rituals, and begin to take ownership over their Judaism.
+- 4th, 5th & 6th Grade: Students expand their foundation in texts, tradition, and tefilah (Prayer).
+Students learn a wide canon of content, and have critical thinking conversations.
+As they learn about traditional rituals, and the values behind them, they begin to explore how they own their Judaism.

 Core Elements of MAKOM